 A polish company contacted us when they discovered they had been defrauded by a company based in the UK.
 This was a new contact for them and with a large market for their goods in the UK, they jumped at the opportunity to establish a relationship with this huge retailer.
 They had received an email expressing the retailers interest in their products so they sent across their product catalogues and began negotiations, they discussed opening a line of credit.
 Normally they would require the client to build credit through a series of smaller and successful orders but due to the size of the potential deal they made an exception and agreed to a credit limit of £100,000, a deal that wouldn’t turn out as fruitful as initially promised.

-Eventually they placed an order to the value of £45,000 and the firm were ecstatic to see the deal was off to a booming start, the order was produced and packaged but several days before the planned, the company were contacted again requesting a change of delivery location.
+Eventually they placed an order to the value of £45,000 and the firm were ecstatic to see the deal was off to a booming start, the order was produced and packaged but several days before the planned delivery date, the company were contacted again requesting a change of delivery location.
 Initially the delivery address had been to the main distribution hub for this retailer but they claimed due to excess promotional stock they were having to use a smaller facility for overflow storage, something that happens regularly.
 The new location wasn’t too far away so eager to please and without too much thought or hesitation they agreed to changed the delivery address.

 On delivery day the driver arrived at the new address, a run down self storage business with a number of containers and lock-ups, he was greeted at the entrance and informed him that he wouldn’t be able to go any further due to the size of his truck, the man assured him not too worry as he would have a couple of his staff bring a fork-lift round and load the stock into their own van which they would then take on to the unit.
 The driver, although a little confused, was convinced as they had knowledge of the delivery and obliged with the men as they appeared in moments with a fork-lift and seemed convincingly organised.
 They signed the delivery sheet and disappeared into the industrial estate housing the units.